mbadolato/iTerm2-Color-Schemes/README.md

 * Click on Import
 * Select the .itermcolors file(s) of the scheme(s) you'd like to use
 * Click on Load Presets and choose a color scheme

+##Contribute##
+Have a great iTerm theme?
+Send it to me via a Pull Request!
+To export your theme settings:

+* Launch iTerm 2
+* Type CMD+i
+* Navigate to Colors tab
+* Click on Load Presets
+* Click on Export
+* Save the .itermcolors file

+To include a screenshot, please generate the output using the [screenshotTable.sh script](https://github.com/mbadolato/iTerm2-Color-Schemes/blob/master/tools/screenshotTable.sh) in the ```tools``` directory.

+**For screenshot consistency, please have your font set to 13pt Monaco and no transparency on the window**

 ##Screenshots##
 **Blazer**